segmentio/segment-docs/guides/usage-and-billing/trial-for-paid-plans.md

 If you’re upgrading from a Developer plan, you are required to add your payment information.

 If you are signing up for a new Team plan, you do not have to add your payment information during sign up.
-However, if you would like to continue to use the Team plan after the 14 day trial, please add your credit card information on the “Payment Information” page in your workspace before the trial ends.
+However, if you would like to continue to use the Team plan after the 14 day trial, please add your credit card information on the "Payment Information" page in your workspace before the trial ends.

 **What happens when the two week trial ends?**